matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 The `mute` membership type is going to be yet another thing that you can mess up implementing and that is recognised as an ok.
 The authors of this MSC believes that is an acceptable compromise since we avoid the PL churn of current mute implementations.
-The ability to bypass a mute by leaving the room is mittigated by the `leave-mute` membership type while still allowing full normal functionality except for rejoining a room via invite as muted.
+The ability to bypass a mute by leaving the room is mitigated by the `leave-mute` membership type while still allowing full normal functionality except for re-joining a room via invite as muted.

+Because redactions are exempt from Mutes for privacy reasons this does re open the exploit that is closed by denying profile updates on paper.
+This exploit does not in practice get reintroduced to any large degree as clients don’t render redact reasons.
+And it is recommended that stakeholders that are worried about this abuse path use clients that render so called hidden events so you can see the redactions to observe if they have suspicious patterns.
 ## Unstable prefix

 This MSC is not recommended to be implemented before Authorisation rules are properly specified but if implemented.
-Please use the version string of `support.feline.mute.msc3909.v0.1`
+Please use the version string of `support.feline.mute.msc3909.v0.2`

 Once Authorisation rules are specified it's expected that the unstable version after that is v1.
 This is because the pre authorisation rules properly written down version cant be trusted to interoperate and this is why its NOT recommended